sogelink-research/tree-segmentation/notes/Plans_of_Action/Plan_of_Action_2024-04-29.md

 ## Next goals

-AS for next week, the goal is to keep working on the same two tasks and hope to finish them quickly:
+As for next week, the goal is to keep working on the same two tasks and hope to finish them quickly:

 - Create the tree dataset with bounding boxes,
 - Implement the first ML pipeline using this dataset.